Derived geometry of the first formal neighborhood of a smooth analytic cycle: Introduction

 -- \S \ref{carrenul} deals with algebraic properties of modules over trivial square zero extensions of commutative $\mathbf{k}$-algebras.
 In \S \ref{nakon}, we prove a few crucial properties for such modules: if $B$ is a trivial square zero extension of a commutative $\mathbf{k}$-algebra $A$ and $V$ is a $B$-module, then the $A$-module $\mathrm{Tor}^1_B(V, A)$ admits a very simple description (Corollary \ref{dur}), and the higher Tor modules $\mathrm{Tor}^p_B(V, A), p \geq 2$ can also be explicitly computed (Proposition \ref{Tor2}).
 The most important result we prove is the vanishing theorem for principal parts (Theorem \ref{wazomba}).
 In \S \ref{lauvitel}, we introduce special classes of complexes of $B$-modules: admissible and $n$-admissible complexes.
 These complexes are a substitute for bounded flat resolutions or strict complexes (Proposition \ref{cns}) and for perfect complexes if $n=+ \infty$ (Corollary \ref{bute} and Proposition \ref{parfait}).
 However, $n$-admissible resolutions are much more easy to construct canonically than flat resolutions (Corollary \ref{stair} and Theorem \ref{loire}).
 In \S \ref{ex}, we define the admissible triangulated category $\mathrm{D}^{\mathrm{adm}}(S)$, which is a substitute for the derived category of perfect $S$-modules.
 Then we prove a structure theorem (Proposition \ref{marre}) allowing to reconstruct any complex of $B$-modules up to an isomorphism in $\mathrm{D}^{\mathrm{adm}}(S)$ from elementary bricks that are objects and morphisms in $\mathrm{D}^-(A)$.
-In \S \ref{tnt}, we define the HKR morphism attached to a complexes of $B$-modules, and give equivalent algebraic conditions equivalent to its vanishing (Theorem \ref{localobs}), which is the local version of Theorem \ref{1}.
+In \S \ref{tnt}, we define the HKR morphism attached to a complexes of $B$-modules, and give equivalent algebraic conditions equivalent to its vanishing (Theorem \ref{localobs}), which is the local version of Theorem \ref{1}. \S \ref{esthete} is devoted to prove crucial splitting-free results: Proposition \ref{campingaz} is the key tool to define the HKR in a geometric non-split setting, and Theorem \ref{shihiro} is an essential ingredient for proving Theorem \ref{tabriz}.

 -- \S \ref{ispahan} generalizes the construction of \S \ref{carrenul} to the geometric setting.
 The main result is Theorem \ref{tabriz}, which is a refined version of Theorem \ref{1}.
 Then we deduce Theorem \ref{2}, which is obtained by combining Theorem \ref{belote} and Corollary \ref{hmpf}.